Code-Institute-Submissions/samcat437-Milestone-4_JanResub/README.md

 ### Purchasing and Checkout

 1. Shoppers can view their bag at any time by clicking the bag icon in the nav bar.
-This is totalled so they can see their total.
+This is totaled so they can see their total.
 2. In the bag, they can remove items.
 3. On the checkout page, the user is able to fill out their payment information through Stripe.
 4. After checkout, the order information is saved to the user's profile.